demimao/unit_testing/specs/adrs/frontendadr.md

 - Front End Team Decision to make sure page designs go through designer during initial construction.
 This way FE devs and designer has an established channel for communication.
 - This way, developers can get wireframes/designs from designer and designer can give specific changes to developers.
 Developers can ask for logos or other icons from designer and devs can maintain input from designer

+### Search Bar Functionality
+- Front End Team decision to make the search bar act as a filter for the table displayed on the home page.
+This search bar will need to read from the database and then update the table accordingly